material-extensions/vscode-material-icon-theme/CONTRIBUTING.md

 - edit the existing translation files
 - `npm run copy:json` after editing to copy the edited jsons to the `out`-folder

-It'd be great if you can improve the project!
+It'd be great if you could improve the project!